MSU-CSE491/cse_491_fall_2023/source/core/DEVELOPER_NOTES.md

 - The current files use 100-character max line width.
 Many standards limit line width to 80 characters, but I find that modern IDEs make 100 or even 120 very readable.
 We need to decide on this (and many other) style guidelines.
 - We need to lock in a style.
 Currently we have functions and types in CamelCase, variables in snake_case, and constants (including enum values) in ALL_CAPS.
 Is everyone good with this?
 - We currently do not separate private/protected class variables or functions from public ones.
 One common technique is to end private ones in an underscore ('_').
 Is this a convention we want to add?
 It is informative, but can be ugly.
+- We should make more objects derived from `CoreObject` to simplify saving and loading.

 ## `GridPosition.hpp`